Lechuna Heritage Lodge

 In the western, central and eastern Bhutan you will mostly experience cold European-like weather.
 Winter lasts here from November to March.
 The Monsoon occurs between June and August when the temperature is normally between 8° and 21°C. October and November are arguably the best months, when the monsoon has passed and the skies are clear.
 The spring months of March, April and May are best for the flora, but it can be stormy as the monsoon builds up for July-September.

-Call us on to start planning your vacation to Lechuna Heritage Lodge or take a look at our itineraries to Haa
+Call us on 020 3993 8476 to start planning your holiday to Lechuna Heritage Lodge or take a look at our itineraries to Bhutan

 Lechuna Heritage Lodge is located in the Haa Valley which is the second least populated valley in Bhutan making it a true destination for those looking to explore somewhere off the beaten track.
 Simple with limited facilities, this is a great base.